tenaz3/scan4me/README.md

 A sleek and modern cybersecurity-themed banner featuring scanning tools, designed with a futuristic aesthetic.
 The banner includes a glowing digital interface with a dark blue and black color palette, showcasing advanced scanning graphics.
 A single badge or shield symbol is placed prominently in the bottom right corner, adding a polished and professional touch.

+banner.webp:
+A modern and sleek banner design for a cybersecurity website named 'Scan4Me,' aimed at helping small and medium-sized businesses stay safe.
+The scene features a vibrant, futuristic digital landscape with abstract elements like shield icons, padlocks, and glowing network lines symbolizing protection and connectivity.
+The colors should primarily be blue and white with accents of green, conveying trust and security.
+Include subtle hints of small business elements like storefronts and laptops integrated into the design.
+The overall style should be clean, professional, and inviting.
 ## Tags SEO
 ```
 vulnerability scans